pgeu/pgeu-system/docs/confreg/sponsors.md

 Cost
 :  Price for this level (excluding VAT if VAT is used).
-If a cost of 0 is entered, no invoice will be generated for this level, and all confirmation will be handled manually (this is not supported for levels that are instant buy).
+If a cost of 0 is entered, no invoice will be generated for this level, and all confirmation will be handled manually.

 Available for signup
 :  Whether this level is currently enabled for signup.